State Layer

 let userList = chatClient.makeUserList(with: query)

-// fetch users for the query
+// Load users for the query

 try await userList.get()

-// load more users
+// Load more users

 try await userList.loadMoreUsers()

-// all the loaded users
+// All the loaded users

 let users = userList.state.users